Skip to main content

 This research is part of the ACMA research program, which gathers evidence that informs our decisions as a regulator and ensures we are up to date on market developments and consumer trends.

-Data from Survey 1 (Broadcasting and online content) is used in the How we use the internet, How we communicate and How we watch and listen to content interactive reports.
-Data from Survey 2 (Telco contact, scams and news) is used in the How we use the internet, How we communicate and How we access news interactive reports.
+Data from Survey 1 (Broadcasting and online content) is used in the How we use the internet, How we communicate, How we watch and listen to content and How we encounter misinformation interactive reports.
+Data from Survey 2 (Telco contact, scams and news) is used in the How we use the internet, How we communicate and News media in Australia reports Indicator 5: news consumption and Indicator 6: trust and impact.

 The survey data is representative of the Australian population aged 18 and over.